 - Committed Fund Balance includes amounts that can only be used for the specific purposes determined by a formal action of the Authority's highest level of decision-making authority, the Authority's Board.
 Commitments may be changed or lifted only by the Authority taking the same formal action that imposed the constraint originally.
-There is no committed fund balance as of June 30, 2017. - Assigned Fund Balance comprises amounts intended to be used by the Authority for specific purposes that are neither restricted nor committed.
+There is no committed fund balance as of June 30, 2018. - Assigned Fund Balance comprises amounts intended to be used by the Authority for specific purposes that are neither restricted nor committed.
 Intent is expressed by (a) the Authority's Board or (b) a body (for example: a budget or finance committee) or official to which the Authority's Board has delegated the authority to assign amounts to be used for specific purposes.
-As of June 30, 2017, governmental funds report assigned fund balances of \$104,486,028.
-Of this amount, \$95,069,595 was assigned for capital projects and \$9,416,433 was assigned for general government. - Unassigned Fund Balance comprises the residual classification for the General Fund that includes amounts not contained in the other classifications.
+As of June 30, 2018, governmental funds report assigned fund balances of \$9,541,284 which was assigned for general government. - Unassigned Fund Balance comprises the residual classification for the General Fund that includes amounts not contained in the other classifications.
 In other funds, the unassigned classification is used only if expenditures incurred for specific purposes exceed the amounts restricted, committed, or assigned to those purposes.
-As of June 30, 2017, governmental funds report unassigned negative fund balances of \$62,599,492, which is the result of the expenditures in the RTMF Special Revenue Fund incurred for capital projects exceeding the amounts restricted for those purposes in the fund.
+As of June 30, 2018, governmental funds report unassigned negative fund balances of \$69,184,098, which is the result of the expenditures in the RTMF Special Revenue Fund incurred for capital projects exceeding the amounts restricted for those purposes in the fund.